pwnedbyisa/writeups/bandit/lvl9.md

-- strings
+> Strings
-- The password for the next level is stored in the file data.txt in one of the few human-readable strings, preceded by several ‘=’ characters.
+> The password for the next level is stored in the file data.txt in one of the few human-readable strings, preceded by several ‘=’ characters.
 ```bash
 strings -a data.txt
 ```